-Residents can kickstart the morning with coffee at a nearby cafe, shop along Calle Alfonso or Paseo de la Independencia, walk through the quintessential narrow streets, or get a drink or eat some patatas bravas with friends around El Tubo – the perennially buzzing central area.
+Expats living in Zaragoza appreciate the city’s balance of rich Roman history combined with modern conveniences.
+Residents can kickstart the morning with coffee at a nearby cafe, shop along Calle Alfonso or Paseo de la Independencia, walk through the ancient narrow streets, then get a drink or eat some patatas bravas with friends around El Tubo – the perennially buzzing central area.

-What’s more, Zaragoza is well-situated to explore Spain.
+What’s more, Zaragoza is well situated to explore Spain.
 It is located halfway between Madrid and Barcelona and is connected by the AVE high-speed train.
 Only a couple of hours north lies the Pyrenees, offering a multitude of activities from hiking and abseiling to skiing and snowboarding, with many picturesque villages along the way.